ahumairah02/Group-Project/README.md

 **Functionalities**:
 - Interactive map to locate mosques, prayer spaces, and even quiet public areas suitable for Salah.
 - Salah timing notifications adjusted to the user’s location.
-- Integration with a Qibla direction compass and wudu facilities indicator.
+- Integration with a Qibla direction compass.

 ### ERD